enonic/lib-react4xp/README.md

 <a name="build-and-run"></a>
 ### 6: Build and run it all
-Voil??, such easy (I hope)!
+Voilà, such easy (I hope)!
 From the parent project, this can now be run as a regular XP app:
 ```commandline
 enonic project deploy
 ```